rivanando/GoldEgg/share/certs/PrivateKeyNotes.md

 The long-term solution is something like the 'gitian downloader' system, which uses signatures from multiple developers to determine whether or not a binary should be trusted.
-However, that just pushes the problem to "how will non-technical users gecurely get the gitian downloader code to start?"
+However, that just pushes the problem to "how will non-technical users securely get the gitian downloader code to start?"